dbcls/AOE/README.md

 #All of gene expression version 2 (AOE2)

 Scripts to extract transcriptome sequencing records from Sequence Read Archive (SRA).
 Mainly index RNA-seq data in SRA, but not in ArrayExpress.
+SRA data is cleaned and maintained under DBCLS SRA project.

 - Extract IDs from metadata in SRA
 	- `study.prl`